Interweave is Sustainable Seattle’s community-led sustainability accelerator.

 Assembled to reinforce the efforts of Seattle-based Black researchers, educators, and urban land stewards pushing to address long-standing failures of policy and to establish a lasting infrastructure for remediation and community health.

 This Track builds upon foundational efforts with Dr. Melanie Malone and partners closely with Basilica Bio and a network of area BIPOC-led urban farms and land stewards.

 Intertwines Just Transition principles with Circular Economy design approaches in community envisioned, owned, and managed initiatives to support anti-displacement, green job pathways and infrastructure, and systems-level change rooted in hyper-local settings.

-This project supports efforts initiated by Duwamish Valley Sustainability Association, Traversal Design, and intersects with other groups working to implement the Just Transition framework.
+This project coalesces builds upon foundational efforts with landscape architect Catherine de Almeida, Duwamish Valley Sustainability Association, Traversal Design, Circular PNW, Blue Daisi Consulting, and intersects with other groups working to implement the Just Transition framework.

 Healing with the Environment

 Processing, interpersonal support, and community healing methods to treat the symptoms of trauma response and support the long-term wellbeing and sustainability of organizers and new generations of leaders.